 Those who were able to shift their business practices during 2020 were the ones who weathered the storm and will continue to do so.

-Rapid technological change combined with every changing behaviours facilitated a huge digital push as well as a push to hire ecommerce and digital talent to ensure organisations could keep up with every moving goalposts.
+Rapid technological change combined with every changing behaviours facilitated a huge digital push as well as a push to hire ecommerce and digital talent to ensure organisations could keep up with every moving goalpost.

-Those businesses which adapt and move with the changing environment will take full advantages of the year to come.
+Those businesses which adapt and move with the changing environment will take full advantage of the year to come.
 Ensure your people strategy is on point and that you have the required skills in place to make your business flourish.